overview

 (Critical) food and nutrition

-I worked as a (Senior) Research Analyst at the International Food Policy Research Institute (IFPRI) between 2012 and 2021.
+Between 2012 and 2021, I was a (Senior) Research Analyst at the International Food Policy Research Institute (IFPRI).
 My research at IFPRI primarily focused on examining the impact of agricultural programs on nutrition as well as the politics of food security and nutrition policy, and the gendered dynamics of access to these resources.

-More specifically, my work there focused on: i) analysis of agricultural data in sub-Saharan Africa on gendered land ownership, ii) evaluating agriculture-nutrition programs in West Africa and their impacts on intra-household dynamics, food security and nutrition outcomes, and iii) agriculture and nutrition policy processes in South Asia and sub-Saharan Africa.
-I co-lead and have (co)coordinated several rounds of mixed methods studies in sub-Saharan Africa and South Asia (see my CV for more information on these “Stories of Change” or “Stories of Challenge” studies).
+I generally worked as part of large multi-country and multi-disciplinary research teams, focusing on: i) analysis of agricultural data in sub-Saharan Africa on gendered land ownership, ii) evaluating agriculture-nutrition programs in West Africa and their impacts on intra-household dynamics, food security and nutrition outcomes, and iii) agriculture and nutrition policy processes in South Asia and sub-Saharan Africa.
+I co-led and coordinated several rounds of mixed methods studies in sub-Saharan Africa and South Asia (see my CV for more information).

-Being in a critical geography program has allowed and inspired me to examine food and nutrition from more critical perspectives, particularly in collaboration with colleagues working from critical nutrition and health studies.
+Being in a critical geography program allowed and inspired me to examine and write about food and nutrition from more critical perspectives, particularly in collaboration with colleagues working from critical nutrition and health studies.
+One of these collaborations was published in Agriculture and Human Values (2022).